Donald Hunsader and his brothers on their dairy farm in Manitowoc, WI.

 The first apple tree was planted in winter of 2014, and in the fall of 2015 the first tomato crop was harvested on the property.
 Tomatoes were grown commercially for the 5 years that followed.

 In 2020, Jeter Mountain Farm opened for its first u-pick apple season.
-Each u-pick season, the family aims to add something new for other families to enjoy, including the hard cider taproom, an indoor play area and the 1813 BBQ Food truck.
+Each u-pick season, the family aims to add something new for other families to enjoy, including the hard cider taproom, The Orchard Coffee House, a large market, an indoor play area and the 1813 BBQ Food truck.

 And as the dream has grown, so has the family, as each new son-in-law, daughter-in-law and grandchild has added to both the effort and scope of the dream.